 The frangipani

-It drops its flowers on the deck all year without ever seeming to run out.
-One of them is usually on the work table.
-The charm is its portrait.
+It drops its flowers on the deck and into the water all year without ever seeming to run out, marigold heart and all.
+One of them is usually on the work table, and the little charm is its portrait.